-Stockman, a Republican, was the representative for Michigan’s 4th congressional district from 1977 to 1982.
+Stockman was the representative for Michigan’s 4th congressional district and was a Republican.
+He served from 1977 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stockman is shown as a purple triangle. (analysis methodology)
+Stockman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Stockman sponsored bills primarily in these issue areas:

 Labor and Employment (21%) Environmental Protection (15%) Government Operations and Politics (15%) Private Legislation (12%) Finance and Financial Sector (9%) Taxation (9%) Economics and Public Finance (9%) Foreign Trade and International Finance (9%)

 Some of Stockman’s most recently sponsored bills include...

 - H.R.
 8129 (96th): A bill to enhance the economic and military security of the United ...